 11. Volunteer.
 This is one of the best ways to really see a country and give something back to the local community.
 Whether it's for a day or a few months, it's also a great way to meet other like-minded people.

 12. Choose a 'green' hostel.
 There's no excuse for hostels these days not to contribute to addressing issues of sustainability and the environment.
 If a hostel doesn't support this then don't stay there.

 13. Recycle and Clear up your rubbish!
 So simple yet apparently so difficult.

 Sometimes the best way to support a country is to visit it and with so many incredible places to explore it would be a sad world if we didn't experience each other's cultures.
 However, by taking on board even just a couple of these steps we can help to do our bit for sustainability and the environment and start a new generation of 'green' backpackers.

-Both the pictures in this article show the sustainable garden at The Arts Factory Lodge in Byron Bay, where backpackers can help with the upkeep of the garden (and then enjoy some of the produce) and they can also create recycled art from items found in the grounds.
+The picture of the garden in this article shows the sustainable garden at The Arts Factory Lodge in Byron Bay, where backpackers can help with the upkeep of the garden (and then enjoy some of the produce) and they can also create recycled art from items found in the grounds.